balena-labs-projects/balena-cam/README.md

 - Chrome browsers will hide the local IP address from WebRTC, making the page appear but no camera view.
 To resolve this try the following
   - Navigate to chrome://flags/#enable-webrtc-hide-local-ips-with-mdns and set it to Disabled
   - You will need to relaunch Chrome after altering the setting
-- Firefox may also hide local IP address from WebRTC, confirm following in 'config:about'
+- Firefox may also hide local IP address from WebRTC, confirm following in 'about:config'
   - media.peerconnection.enabled: true
   - media.peerconnection.ice.obfuscate_host_addresses: false